DeepDiver1975/files_memcache/README.md

 # files_memcache #

-Minimal filecache implementation using memcache
+Minimal example filecache implementation using memcache

 ## Not intended for production use ##

 Besides being largely untested there are multiple things with this cache implementation that make it unsuitable for regular production use.
+This implementation mainly exists as an example of a custom filecache implementation.

 - file and storage id's can conflict with id's from non-local storage backends
 - search is not implemented